 Liquidating your company via a straight-forward CVL is the best route for those who want to walk away and start a business in something completely different, or find employment elsewhere entirely.
 Any assets your company owns will be realised and used to repay creditors.
 The company would then cease to exist, along with its debts.

-Transfer assets to new company
+Trade through a new company – Transfer assets to a new company

 After a liquidation, there is no reason why a business cannot go on if its model is viable, but it must trade under a new name and cannot be similar to its predecessor.
-Only in very unique circumstances can a company reuse the same name as the oldco.
+Only in unique circumstances can a company reuse the same name as the oldco.

 Are your personal finances affected?

 Having a limited company means that it is a separate legal entity to you personally, protecting you from personally incurring financial burdens as a result of your company ‘going bust.’
 However, it is common for business debt to affect directors’ personal finances one way or another.
 This could be because you have injected money into the company from your personal accounts with the intentions of keeping the company ticking over.
-Or more simply, your main source of income has been your failing business, which has left you short of money and unable to pay your own personal liabilities.
+Or more simply, your primary source of income has been your failing business, which has left you short of money and unable to pay your own personal liabilities.
 It is also possible that you may have signed a guarantee to help the company – for example, a guarantee to a bank in support of company borrowing, or perhaps a guarantee to a landlord in connection with a company lease.